-4.2.2 RTL1 and RTL2
+4.2.4 RTL1 and RTL2

 Proximity sensor inputs that indicate the Tool Changer Master is close to the Tool.
-The lack of these inputs does not prevent latching.
-It is recommended that these inputs be programmed to indicate when it is okay to couple the Tool Changer.
+It is recommended that these inputs be used to indicate when it is okay to couple the Tool Changer.
 These proximity sensors are installed in the Master body and sense targets in the Tool body that indicate the Master is adjacent to the Tool (within $\sim 0.06$ " or 1.5 mm).

-4.2.3 SSO 1 and SSO 2
+4.2.5 SSO 1 and SSO 2